OpenVPN/openvpn/doc/man-sections/server-options.rst

   password from a script).

-  **Note:** the username for ``--auth-gen-token`` can be overridden by ``--override-user``.
+  **Note:** the username for ``--auth-gen-token`` can be overridden by ``--override-username``.
 In this case the client will be pushed also the ``--auth-token-user`` option and an auth token that is valid for that username instead of the original username that the client authenticated with.